 MEETINGS:

-The Senate shall meet regularly on the second Monday of each month of the regular school year and on call of the Chair, the Chair-Elect, or in petition, presented to the , signed by five members.
+The Senate shall meet regularly on the second Monday of each month of the regular school year and on call of the Chair, the Chair-Elect, or in a petition, presented to the Chair, signed by five Senate members.

 Meetings of the Senate are regularly open to attendance by all members of the University Community and representatives of the Press.
 However, the Senate may go into executive session by a majority vote of the members present.